Saint Leo University: Undergraduate admissions

 and with those enrolled having an average 3.1 high school GPA.
 The college does not require submission of standardized test scores, but they will be considered when submitted.
 Those enrolled students that submitted test scores had an average 1090 SAT score (8% submitting scores) or an average 23 ACT score (4% submitting scores).

 Rankings

 Saint Leo is ranked No. 395-434 in the National Universities category in the 2026 U.S. News & World Report Best Colleges rankings, which were released on September 23, 2025.
 The university also moved to No. 117 for Top Performers on Social Mobility, up from No. 181 in 2025.
 U.S. News reported that Saint Leo had a 20:1 Student-Faculty Ratio.

 In August 2025, U.S. Veterans Magazine named Saint Leo University as one of its 2025 Veteran Friendly Yellow Ribbon Schools.

+In November 2025, Saint Leo University earned top placements across multiple categories in the 2025 Military Times Best for Vets: Colleges rankings.
+Saint Leo's overall ranking, among 355 institutions reviewed, moved to No. 53.
+Saint Leo University also was ranked as No. 3 in Florida; No. 10 in private, nonprofit schools; No. 11 in in-person and online programs; No. 13 in Southeast schools; and No. 50 in general education.

 Accreditation

 The university is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, bachelor's, master's, specialist, and doctoral degrees.
 The Saint Leo School of Business received initial accreditation by the International Assembly for Collegiate Business Education in September 1999.
 In 2014, accreditation was obtained from the Accreditation Council for Business Schools and Programs (ACBSP).

 Saint Leo University's degree program in social work is accredited by the Commission on Accreditation of the Council on Social Work Education (MSW, BSW, and bridge programs).
 The university's undergraduate sport business program and MBA sport business concentration are accredited by the Commission on Sport Management Accreditation.
 The university has teacher education programs approved by the Florida Department of Education.

 In December 2023, the Southern Association of Colleges and Schools Commission on Colleges put Saint Leo University on probation due to concerns about its financial responsibility standards.
 In December 2024, the commission found Saint Leo University in compliance with regulations and removed the probationary status.

 In May 2025, the Commission on Collegiate Nursing Education (CCNE) granted accreditation to Saint Leo University's Bachelor of Science in Nursing (BSN) program.
 The accreditation is effective retroactively to November 2024.